 Otoplasty can be performed under Local Anaesthetic in our Rooms or as Day surgery or Inpatient Procedure in a Hospital.
 We recommend a General Anaesthetic for young children undergoing this surgery as it is less traumatic for the child in the long term.
 The surgery itself takes from one to two hours, although complicated procedures take longer.

 In the most common technique, a small incision is made at the back of the ear, exposing the cartilage in the ear.
 This cartilage is then sculpted and bent back towards the head.
 The skin is tightened and re-sutured in place, a dressing is applied and a firm bandage is applied around the head to hold the ears in their new position.

 Surgical correction of other ear deformities such as ‘lop ear’ or ‘shell ear’, or for reduction of large or unequal ears is also possible, addressing cartilage or skin as required.
 Ear Reconstruction can also be undertaken for those who were born without them or to replace those lost in an accident.
 Your Surgeon can explain these individual procedures at your consultation with him.

 All surgery carries some risk and uncertainty.
 It is impossible to predict every outcome because everyone is different.

-Complications in the short term include infection which is treated with antibiotics, haematoma or a collection of fluid near the sutures which is best managed with continued bandaging and ice packs, and pain and discomfort which can be managed by adequate medication.
+Complications in the short term include infection, which is treated with antibiotics; haematoma (a collection of fluid near the sutures) which is best managed with continued bandaging and ice packs; and pain and discomfort, which can be managed by adequate medication.

 In most cases, Otoplasty will leave a faint scar behind the ear which will fade with time and which can easily be disguised through hairstyles.